Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 -drive file=solaris_2.6_598_sparc.iso,bus=0,unit=2,media=cdrom,readonly=on

-This will be explained in more detail later, but it is to forward the SSH port 22 of the QEMU guest machine (the SparcStation) to the local machine's IP port 5555, enabling us to SSH into the emulated machine from our computer later. - -drive file=Solaris26.qcow2,bus=0,unit=0,media=disk
+This will be explained in more detail later, but it is to forward the SSH port 22 of the QEMU guest machine (the SparcStation) to the local machine's IP port 5555, enabling us to later SSH into the emulated machine from our computer. - -drive file=Solaris26.qcow2,bus=0,unit=0,media=disk

 This specifies a cdrom drive, which has the Solaris 2.6 boot disk inserted.

-The emulator will now start in the OpenBIOS bootloader.
+The emulator will now start in the OpenBIOS bootloader, which is provided for free with the emulator.

-Note: it is possible to pass an actual Sun BIOS to QEMU.
+Note: it is possible to pass a real Sun BIOS to QEMU.
 You can find a few here.
-However, I ran into the problem that the BIOS kept trying to boot from the network, instead of show me the OK prompt, whatever I tried.
+However, I ran into the problem that the BIOS kept trying to boot from the network, instead of showing me the OK prompt, whatever I tried.
 With OpenBIOS I had no issue at all.
 I recommend to just forget about using a real Sun BIOS.
-And I'm also not sure about the copyright situation.
+I'm also not sure about the copyright situation.

 First boot

-The first time we boot, we want to boot into a single-user mode prompt.
+The first time we boot, we want to boot from the cd-rom into a single-user mode prompt, from which we can prepare the emulated system for installation of Solaris.
 For that, we type:

 # boot cdrom:d -vs